 Alexander and Bucephalus

-Bucephalus, the horse of the Alexander the Great, is one of the most famous in Ancient Greece.
+Bucephalus, the horse of Alexander the Great, is one of the most famous in Ancient Greece.
 History described him as an imposing creature with an imposing head, a thick, black coat and an eye-catching white star on the brow beneath his reins.

 Rumor has it that his master won him at the tender age of thirteen in 334 B.C. after beating his father in a wager.
 Many rejected the horse for his unruly character, including King Phillip II.
 Yet, to the astonishment of all, he allowed the young Alexander of Macedonia to tame him.